Idaho resumes radioactive waste shipments to New Mexico - Local News 8

 Ty Blackford, of the Idaho Environmental Coalition — the Energy Department contractor that manages cleanup operations at the Idaho National Laboratory site — said the protective cases used to ship the barrels worked to protect people and the environment from contamination.
 Workers are examining one of the failed barrels, he said.

 “The drum looked good when it left (Idaho),” he said during the meeting.
-“But somewhere between here and there, bouncing down the road for 1,100 miles (1,800 kilometers), something went wrong.
+“But somewhere between here and there, bouncing down the road for 1,100 miles, something went wrong.
 So, we need to understand that in detail.”

 The Energy Department is required to remove the waste from Idaho following a 1995 agreement that was the culmination of a series of federal lawsuits.
 That agreement is viewed as preventing the Energy Department from converting the eastern Idaho site in high-desert sagebrush steppe to a high-level nuclear waste repository.
 The site sits above the Eastern Snake Plain Aquifer, which supplies water to cities and farms in the region.